russelltsherman/new-age-bullshit/README.md

 Inspired by [sebpearce](https://github.com/sebpearce/bullshit)

-ported to golang

-sends generated text to text to speech engine.
+ported to golang and modified to send generated text to text to speech engine.

-includes execution code examples for `say`, `espeak`, `festival`, and `Cepstral` voices.
+includes execution code examples for the following TTS engines

+- `say`
+- `espeak`
+- `festival`
+- `Cepstral`
+- `pico`